 I am committed to increasing the participation of women in earth and environmental science fields and more generally in any STEM (science, technology, engineering, and math) field.
-As such, I served as part of the Leadership Board of the Earth Science Women’s Network from 2012-2020 and am now part of the leadership for 500 Women Scientists.
-I work collaboratively to develop evidence based mentoring programs and professional development programming to broaden access, increase opportunities, and improve workplace climate across STEM fields.
+As such, I am part of the leadership for 500 Women Scientists and served as part of the Leadership Board for the Earth Science Women’s Network from 2012-2020.
+I work collaboratively to develop evidence based mentoring programs and professional development programming to broaden access, increase opportunities, and improve workplace climate for all people, across STEM fields.

 PROGRESS: Promoting Geoscience Research, Education, and Success.
 Our NSF grant (2014-2020) focuses on investigating the role of mentorship and leadership development in the recruitment and retention of women in the geosciences.
 We are excited about extending the ESWN model to undergraduate women.
 As part of this project we have created a website for undergraduate women interested in geosciences (including but not limited to: atmospheric science, environmental science, geology, geophysics, hydrology, ecology, etc.).
 The website provides resources for undergraduates as well as information about many common myths regarding women in STEM fields.
 To find more resources go to: geosciencewomen.org.
 Early results (Hernandez et al. 2017) from our study show promise: women included in PROGRESS are more likely to identify multiple mentors and report a greater sense of inclusion within the scientific community and interest in staying in science.
 Read a project update in EOS and about our newest results in Geosphere (Hernandez et al. 2018).